EPISODE 1: THE CONQUISTADOR, THE DOG WHISPERER AND THE WALPIRI

 Songlines: Tracking the Seven Sisters: A major exhibition at the National Museum of Australia in Canberra, curated by Heart of Artness co-host, Margo Neale.

-Rattling Spears: A History of Indigenous Australian Art, a book by Ian McLean
+Rattling Spears: A History of Indigenous Australian Art, a recent book by Ian McLean.

 Short article by Siobhan McHugh and Ian McLean in The Conversation: 'Aboriginal Art – is it a white thing?'